Pioneer Brewing Co. letterhead, c.1947 - image

 Anticipating the end of Prohibition, Peter Marinoff established the Northwest Brewing Company, Inc. on 10 February, 1931.
 His new corporation raised money to refurbish the old Washington Brewing Co. and to remodel an old meat packing facility in Tacoma for for the purposes of brewing.
 The plants were simply named, the Northwest Brewing Co. - Tacoma, and the Northwest Brewing Co. - Walla Walla.

-Marinoff also built a brewery on Portland's Gambrinus Ave., but the plant never made it to production.
+Marinoff also attempted to reopen Portland's old Gambrinus Brewery, but the plant never made it to production.

-However, a labor dispute with the Teamster's Union resulted in boycotts of his beer, and violence against his workers and clients.
-Trucks were hijacked and saloon windows broken.
-He hired armed guards to patrol the plants and ride shot-gun on his trucks.
+However, his troubles were not over.
+A labor dispute with the Teamster's Union resulted in boycotts of his beer, and violence against his workers and clients.
+Trucks were hijacked and saloon windows broken, so he had to resort to armed guards patrolling the plants and riding shot-gun on his trucks.

 On January 18, 1935 the Northwest Brewing Co. of Walla Walla, Inc. was established.
 The following month the registered office for the Northwest Brewing Co.
 (Tacoma) was transferred to the Walla Walla plant were there was less violence.
 But the Union problems persisted, culminating in a shooting death of a Teamster in Tacoma.